 I’m thinking I need to do this so much more over the last three months of pregnancy.
 Because it’s going to get harder as she gets more uncomfortable in her own skin.
 I need to be ready.
 I’m spending way less time on Twitter and Instagram, even for work purposes.
 I’m following my favorite sports team less (which is a singular joy to me, like food or conversation or Netflix is to others).
 But these are small potatoes.
 These matter so little, comparatively speaking, to what lies before Rachel and me.
 These, and other matters, are going to fade in importance as Baby gets ready to burst onto the scene.

 I’m ready to rise up and be the husband I’m called to be.
 These aren’t just words.
 I know I have a strength deep down given to me from God to do this.
 I haven’t done it perfectly, and I know I will fall a bit short as these months elongate in front of us before we can celebrate Baby’s birth.
 But I’m determined to do my best.
 I mean, what is more important in life than this?
-When I consider all of the other out there that vie for my attention and affection, nothing should even come close to the priority of my marriage – and the miracle of the blessing being formed and finished inside my bride.
+When I consider all of the other things out there that vie for my attention and affection, nothing should even come close to the priority of my marriage – and the miracle of the blessing being formed and finished inside my bride.